babylone-dev/S7_MD_POKEDEX/README.md

 <img src="images/AddpokemonwithoutinternetApp.png" width="372"> <img src="images/PokedexwithoutinternetApp.png" width="372">

-When the phone is reconnected to the Internet, if you reload images by changing page or changing to shiny image, it load all the images that were not aloready loaded.
+When the phone is reconnected to the Internet, if you reload images by changing pages or switching to shiny image, it loads all images that have not yet been loaded.

 <img src="images/PokedexwithinternetApp.png" width="372">